 If you want to make sure your students stay within the Course Player while viewing material in your course that is hosted outside of Thinkific, add it as a multimedia lesson.
 Multimedia lessons are useful for combining a variety of learning resources, including:

-Quizzes and surveys from other web-based applications - like Typeform and Quizlet
+Quizzes and surveys from other web-based applications - like Quizlet

 Multimedia lessons are great for:

-- Providing students with a variety of material to suit various learning types
+- Providing students with a variety of materials to suit various learning types

 - Supplementing chapters with less written information

 - Breaking up long text lessons into more digestible segments

 Generally, as long as the content is “iframeable”, it should work in Thinkific’s multimedia lesson form.
 We always recommend testing your content by trying it directly within Thinkific.